astranet/meshRPC/README.md

 [GIN] 2019/05/24 - 16:35:16 | 200 |      295.19µs |    Y7F51Lq8xN0A | POST     /rpcHandler/SendPostcard
 ```

 Great!
-Next we need to do is orchestration and scaling.
+Next we do orchestration and scaling.

-### Usage: Dockerfiles
+### Dockerization and scaling

 Let's create a simple `Dockerfile` that creates minimalistic Alpine containers.
-This is up to you what method to use in parctice, for example in some project I use golang's base image because I need a lot of dependencies that don't exist in Alpine.
+This is up to you which method to use in practice, for example in some project I'd use Go's base image because I need a lot of dependencies that don't exist in Alpine.

 ```
 FROM golang:1.12-alpine as builder